CalebBell/fluids/docs/tutorial.rst

 >>> voidage_Benyahia_Oneil(Dpe=D_sphere_eq, Dt=0.05, sphericity=sph)
 0.44257695

-Pressure drop through piping
+Pressure Drop Through Piping
 ----------------------------
-It is straightforward to calculate the pressure drop of fluid flowing in a pipeline with any number of fittings using the fluids library's :py:mod:`fluids.fittings` submodule.
+It is straightforward to calculate the pressure drop of fluid flowing in a pipeline with any number of fittings using the Fluids library's :py:mod:`fluids.fittings` submodule.

 15 m of piping, with a sharp entrance and sharp exit, two 30 degree miter